Managing Feelings of Rejection.

 The Importance of Risking Rejection.

 In any relationship, in order for it to grow and ourselves to grow in it, we must risk rejection.
 We must confront issues that arise and offer new ideas and new efforts to continue adapting to the changing world.

 If there are too many problems in a relationship eating up our conscious or unconscious energy we are missing out on further adaptation.
-Energy that would be better used tackling issues head on tends to fester into anger, worry, resentment.
+The energy that would be better-used tackling issues heads on tends to fester into anger, worry, resentment.
 The relationship risks rotting from the inside out.